bagas-na/task-cli-ts/Readme.md

 # Task CLI - A Task Tracker CLI App

 Task CLI is a command-line task tracker written in TypeScript and designed to run on Node.js.
 It helps users manage and track their tasks efficiently directly from the terminal.
 This project is a part of the roadmap.sh [backend projects](https://roadmap.sh/projects?g=backend), serving as a practical implementation of task management features in a CLI environment.
+View the source code [here](https://github.com/bagas-na/task-cli-ts/blob/main/src/task-cli.ts)

 ## Features
 - Add, update, and remove tasks